rameshkr1994/Data-Science-Cookbook/Atom/Notes.md

 `C:\Users\t93kqi0\AppData\Local\Continuum\anaconda3\Scripts;`
 `C:\Users\t93kqi0\AppData\Local\Continuum\anaconda3;`

+The variables are for Atom to find Python.

+Install Atom and add the environment variable too:

 `C:\Users\t93kqi0\AppData\Local\atom;`

-The two first variables are for Atom to find Python.
-The third one of for the console to be able to open Atom from the console.
-But we don't need this last one
+The environment variable of for the console to be able to open Atom from the console.
+But we don't need this last one in reality.

+Then you need to go here